There are thousands of reasons to join the Holly Spring High School’s Theatre program. Here are 25:

 In theatre you discover that a successful production requires contributions from everybody who’s involved.
 Mutual respect is essential.
 Working on a production teaches us to respect and trust the abilities and talents of our colleagues.
 A prospective employer will appreciate the fact that you have learned the importance of respecting your co-workers.

 Only one person can be in charge of any given portion of a production.
 The director.
-The stage Manager.
+The shop foreman.
+The tech director.
+The designer.
 Theatre teaches you to willingly accept and respect authority.
-That's a trait employers look for in their workers.
+That’s a trait employers look for in their workers.

 To work in theatre, you must know who you are and how to project your individuality.
 But at the same time, it’s important to recognize the need to make yourself secondary to the importance of a production.
 This is a tricky balance that, although difficult to accomplish, is a valuable trait that employers treasure.

-17. Acceptance of Disappointment-- And Ability to Bounce Back
+- Acceptance of Disappointment–And Ability to Bounce Back

 Theatre people learn to deal with dashed hopes and rejection on a regular basis.
 Who hasn’t failed to get a role he or she really wanted or a coveted spot on a tech crew?
 You learn to accept that kind of disappointment and move on.
 You try again.
 Employers need workers who are resilient enough to bounce back from this kind of frustration.